4 Tips to Dodge Dehydration This Winter

-When you think hydration, you think liquid—sports drinks, coconut water, and, of course, plain old H2O.
-But that’s missing out on a major hydrator: your diet.
-“Food counts for 20 to 30 percent of our water intake, and eating helps stimulate your thirst response,” explains Day.
-In addition to guzzling aqua, eat water-rich fruits and vegetables like grapefruit, pineapple, eggplant, or one of these Hydrating Foods.
+When you think hydration, you think liquid-sports drinks, coconut water, and, of course, plain old H2O.
+But that's missing out on a major hydrator: your diet.
+"Food counts for 20 to 30 percent of our water intake, and eating helps stimulate your thirst response," explains Day.
+In addition to guzzling aqua, eat water-rich fruits and vegetables like grapefruit, pineapple, or eggplant.

 Peek at your Pee